finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Fix: Value, Image, Position, and Rotation are not immediately applied when joining a session and spawning pre-existing cards in *Play Mode*
 - Fix: *Card Search/Filter Menu* toggles selected enum value when you press enter
 - Fix: Dragging cards from the search results in the *Deck Editor* sometimes causes the card image to get "stuck" on the screen
+- Fix: Track each card's specific set/id as necessary when saving a deck in the *Deck Editor*

 ## Maple (CGS v2)
 - Resize cards based off \<cardSize\>